 South West Peregrine were formed in 2007.
 The Group was formed to continue the work of Richard Treleaven (MBE) (1920 -2009), who had been studying the lives of Peregrines on the North Cornish Coast since the late 1940’s.
 Dick as he was popularly known was recognised for many years as one of the foremost authorities on the Peregrine Falcons (Falco peregrinus) and his extensive knowledge and infectious enthusiasm for the birds brought him into contact with many specialists all over the world.

-We are now entering our sixth year of field work, of which all breeding records are submitted to the BTO’s Nest Record Scheme.
-We are a team of five willing and enthusiastic volunteers, who put in many hours of work to collect this data along a 65km stretch of Cornish Coastline.
+We are committed to the BTO’s Nest Record Scheme.
+The team is full of willing and enthusiastic volunteers, who put in many hours of work to collect this data around Cornish and Devon Coastlines.

 Mobile: 07864 877 125